merely-useful/py-rse/style-guide-for-authors.md

 process can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 These are not set in stone, just collecting what was suggested in the issue.
-There are more details for what we recommend for learners in [./style.Rmd] (Python only so far).
+There are more details for what we recommend for learners in [style.Rmd](style.Rmd) (Python only so far).
 Discuss further in [issue
 #116](https://github.com/merely-useful/merely-useful.github.io/issues/116).